-- Wash hands before and after handling the tube and check expiry date of pH indicator strips - Check the external tube length and visible tube cm markings at the nostril has remained unchanged - Remove the end cap from the tube and attach a 60ml enteral syringe - Carefully aspirate gastric fluid from the stomach by gently pulling back on the plunger until a small amount of fluid (0.5-1ml) appears in the syringe - Detach the syringe and replace the end cap on the nasogastric tube - Test the pH of gastric aspirate by dropping it onto the pH indicator strip, which is CE marked for use on human gastric aspirate and read the pH indicator strip as per manufacturers instructions.
+- Wash hands before and after handling the tube and check expiry date of pH indicator strips - Check the external tube length and visible tube cm markings at the nostril has remained unchanged - Remove the end cap from the tube and attach a 60ml enteral syringe - Carefully aspirate gastric fluid from the stomach by gently pulling back on the plunger until a small amount of fluid (0.5-1ml) appears in the syringe - Detach the syringe and replace the end cap on the nasogastric tube - Test the pH of gastric aspirate by dropping it onto a pH indicator strip, which is CE marked for use on human gastric aspirate and read the pH indicator strip as per manufacturers instructions.
 Measuring the pH should not be used in isolation and other factors as described above should be considered to confirm correct tube position - The pH reading must be between 1-5.5.
-However, if you obtain a result of 5, 5.5 or 6 do not administer anything down the nasogastric tube.
-You must contact your child's managing healthcare professional or Nutricia Homeward Nurse for further instructions because the gastric aspirate reading will need to be rechecked. - Never administer anything down the tube and do not start enteral feeding before confirmation of tube position as described above.
+However, if you obtain a result of between 5-6 do not administer anything down the nasogastric tube.
+You must telephone your managing healthcare professional or Nutricia Homeward Enteral Nurse Specialist for further instructions because the gastric aspirate reading will need to be rechecked - Never administer anything down the tube and do not start feeding before confirmation of correct tube position as described above.